 Jess Todtfeld, former FOX News producer and President of Success in Media (www.SuccessInMedia.com) interviewed Scott Lorenz, President of Westwind Communications Public Relations about his thoughts on PR and the ever-changing landscape of promoting a book, product or service.
 The in-depth interview is one of 15 such interviews with leading experts that Todtfeld is making available in the new The Ultimate Insider’s Toolkit for PITCHING THE MEDIA.
 The “toolkit” offers insider’s tips and techniques for getting your story publicized and is available at his web site. successinmedia.com

 Jess Todtfeld: All right.
 PR in the 21st century media is the topic today here on the Speaking Channel.
 My special guest is Scott Lorenz.
 He runs Westwind Communications, a PR and marketing firm in Plymouth, Michigan.
 Scott helps doctors and authors and lawyers, entrepreneurs to help them get all the publicity that they deserve and more.

 Jess Todtfeld: Today we’re talking about the ‘and more” which is the 21st century media, meaning the old school ways are okay, but there’s so many more choices that PR professionals are not necessarily leveraging, in my opinion – which is why I invited Scott to be on here today.
-So Scott, welcome.
+So, Scott, welcome.
 Let’s jump right in.
-You are not only sending the old style press release out to radio and TV and print locations, you are doing more is that true?
+You are not only sending the old-style press release out to radio and TV and print locations, but you are also doing more is that true?